-This “Everything” Crusted Salmon coats salmon filets in a seasoning combined of all the ingredients you would find on an “everything” bagel.
-The salmon filets are quick seared and then finished off in the oven for a delicious dinner that’s ready in 20 minutes.
+This Everything Bagel Salmon coats salmon filets in a seasoning combined of all the ingredients you would find on an “everything” bagel.
+The salmon filets are quick seared and served with a delicious cream cheese-chive dressed fennel salad for a delicious dinner that’s ready in 20 minutes.

 It’s the little things that really matter when you’re a kid, right?
 I mean, not being able to leave campus like those cool older kids crushed me.

 So, to this day, the “everything” bagel still holds a special place in my heart.